thomasvg67/dataScience/README.md

 ```

 ### 5. Create an 1D array with arrange containing first 15 even numbers as elements
 a.
-Elements from index 2 to 8 with step 2(also demonstrate the same using slice function)
+Elements from index 2 to 8 with step 2(also demonstrate the same using slice function) <br>
 b.
-Last 3 elements of the array using negative index
+Last 3 elements of the array using negative index <br>
 c.
-Alternate elements of the array
+Alternate elements of the array <br>
 d.
-Display the last 3 alternate elements
+Display the last 3 alternate elements <br>

 ```python